 - Limit the amount of time your baby spends in an infant seat, bouncer, or swing.

-- Don't use a walker.
+- Don't use an infant walker.
 They're dangerous and can cause serious injuries.
 Walkers also do not encourage walking and may actually hinder it.

 - Soon, your baby will be reaching, grasping, and moving things to his or her mouth, so keep small objects and harmful substances out of reach.
 Keep your baby away from cords, wires, and toys with loops or strings.

 - While your baby is awake, don't leave your little one unattended, especially on high surfaces or in the bath.

 - Never shake your baby — it can cause bleeding in the brain and even death.

 - Always put your baby in a rear-facing car seat in the back seat.
 Never leave your baby alone in the car.